 How to Win a Fulbright Scholarship

 Always wanted to immerse yourself in another culture, but weren’t sure how to go about doing so?
 If so, a Fulbright Scholarship might be perfect for you.
-The Fulbright Scholarships allow students to meet, live, and work with people in their host country to really become engaged in their new cultures and communities.
+The Fulbright Scholarships allow students to meet, live, and work with people in their host country to become engaged in new cultures and communities.

 Keep on reading to learn about the different types of Fulbright Scholarships, how you can apply for one, and the benefits of winning one!